SkymeFactor/wineup-segmentation-and-detection/README.md

-# Segmantation and recognition service (segandrec).
+# Segmantation and recognition service (segandrec-service).
 ## Description
 ITMO project for microservices.
 Provides the backend service for bottles segmentation and (not yet) mark detection.
 ## Ease-Of-Use